 This is evidenced by best-selling author and ‘personal branding guru’ Dan Schawbel, who suggests “The only thing that companies can do to increase retention rates is to create a superior work culture where employees have friends, are engaged in their work and get perks.”

 Let’s examine how you can improve your organisation’s culture:

-It is vital to listen to your employees and create dialogue with them.
-By creating an environment where your people feel comfortable enough to reach out to you – you will promote honesty and transparency.
+It is vital to listen to your employees and create a dialogue with them.
+By creating an environment where your people feel comfortable enough to reach out – you will promote honesty and transparency.
 This will help you to learn how everyone is feeling, so you can remedy concerns and build on successes.

 This comes hand-in-hand with listening.
 Clear communication means sharing your thoughts, plans and targets whilst accepting open feedback.
 This will ensure your people feel motivated, valued and engaged.
 This will noticeably improve productivity.

 Talk to your people regularly and create systems so everyone knows how to contact you.
 Consider adopting regular pulse surveys.
 They will help you accurately gauge how your people are feeling, whilst creating two-way conversations.
 This will highlight what needs to stop, start, change and continue to improve culture and ultimately profits.

 It is impossible to know everything that goes on within your organisation.
 It is therefore essential to trust your workers and empower them to make the right call.
 This may seem quite daunting, but the benefits for your organisation and its culture are huge.